 This course will engage the student in basic drawing processes as they relate to the art of ceramic design and description.
 Using line, proportion, light, texture, colour and surface, students will focus on concept sketches, working drawings and presentation renderings.
 Basic colouring techniques and colour theory will be applied to drawings for creative design processes and the exploration of style as applied to a series of clay works.
 Students will use journals to gather research material and concepts.

-In addition to developing successful firing cycles for a range of clay body and glaze genres using an electric kiln, students will be introduced to alternative firing processes.
-Proper use of kilns with respect to loading and unloading, firing, firing control, maintenance, cleaning and minor repairs will be covered.
+In this course, students will be introduced to a range of bisque and glaze firing processes using an electric kiln.
+The proper use of kilns with respect to loading and unloading, firing, firing control, maintenance, cleaning and minor repairs will be covered.
 Health and safety issues are an integral part of all aspects of kiln firing ceramics and will be addressed as an ongoing part of this course.